rttz159/Eatzy/README.md

 ---

-By following these steps, you can successfully build the Flutter app in either debug or release mode.
+By following these steps, you can successfully build the Flutter app in either debug or release mode using Java 17.